plonck/palette/README.md

 If you are developing a Java or Kotlin application, you can automate the data retrieval process directly within your build script.

-The following **Kotlin DSL** snippet registers a custom Gradle task that fetches specific versions of `colors.csv` and `blocks.csv` from GitHub Releases.
+The following **Kotlin DSL** snippet registers a custom Gradle task that fetches specific versions of `colors.csv` and `blocks.csv` from GitHub.
 It automatically adds these files to your project's resources source set, ensuring the data is bundled with your application when it is compiled.

 ```kts
 import java.net.URL